Access & Special Assistance

 The Playhouse and Canberra Theatre need to have seats removed to satisfactorily accommodate wheelchair bookings.
 In order to maximise access for patrons with disabilities and their accompanying guests we request patrons who book in this area collect their tickets on the day of the performance.
 At the time of purchase a confirmation letter will be mailed (please advise the ticketing agent if you prefer this to be emailed) to patrons with details of their booking.
 When attending the performance patrons can collect their tickets from the Box Office.
 Staff will give priority to people with disabilities who come to the box office for ticket collection.

 Canberra Theatre Centre subscribes to the ACT Government’s Companion Card scheme for people who require a companion.
 This means anyone issued with an official Companion Card is able to purchase a ticket to attend the theatre with their companion also attending for free – essentially two tickets for the price of one.
 You must mention that you are purchasing under this scheme when booking.
 Companion Card bookings can only be made in person at Canberra Ticketing or via phone.
 This service is not available over the internet.
-To learn more about the Companion Card, click here to see their website.

 Special seating requests